jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

   (d) the information that the relevant local authorities hold on the following:
     (i) natural hazards within or otherwise relevant to the proposed project area:
-    (ii) contaminated land within the proposed project area; and (e) the Māori cultural, archaeological, and historic heritage values of land within the proposed project area; and (f) the extent to which the project (including any infrastructure requirements identified), in general terms, aligns with any documents that are published by a relevant local authority and that set out its plans (whether alone or with other local authorities or entities) for urban growth; and
+    (ii) contaminated land within the proposed project area; and (e) the Māori cultural, archaeological, and cultural heritage values of land within the proposed project area; and (f) the extent to which the project (including any infrastructure requirements identified), in general terms, aligns with any documents that are published by a relevant local authority and that set out its plans (whether alone or with other local authorities or entities) for urban growth, including how the project aligns with the regional spatial strategy; and
   (g) potential funding options for any infrastructure requirements identified.
 (2) Kāinga Ora must also identify—
-  (a) the existing planning instruments and iwi planning documents that apply to the proposed project area; and (b) any publicly available reports on climate change matters, prepared in accordance with the Climate Change Response Act 2002 or New Zealand’s obligations under an international treaty, that are relevant to the proposed project area.
+  (a) the iwi planning documents that apply to the proposed project area; and (b) any publicly available reports on climate change matters, prepared in accordance with the Climate Change Response Act 2002 or New Zealand’s obligations under an international treaty, that are relevant to the proposed project area.

 ### 33 Kāinga Ora engages with Māori and key stakeholders